YoheiHayamizu/yhayamizu/about-en.md

 permalink: /about/en
 ---

-I am a 5th-year Ph.D. student at Binghamton University and work under the supervision of Prof. Shiqi Zhang.
+I am a 5th-year Ph.D. student at Binghamton University working on **Interactive Symbol Grounding** research to realize human-robot interaction systems that integrate language/knowledge with physical experience under the supervision of Prof. Shiqi Zhang.
-My research interests are Human-Robot Interaction (HRI) and Sequential Decision Making (SDM).

 [Download CV](/assets/downloads/CV_Yohei_Hayamizu.pdf)

 I am organizing the Human Robot Systems (HRS)-Reading Group at Binghamton University.
-This weekly meetings bring together students and faculty to explore cutting-edge developments in robotics, artificial intelligence, and human-robot interaction.
+These weekly meetings bring together students and faculty to explore cutting-edge developments in robotics, artificial intelligence, and human-robot interaction.
 Please contact me if interested in joining us.
 [Website](https://yoheihayamizu.github.io/hrs-reading-group/)

 -------------------

-# Research Interests
+# Research Vision: Interactive Symbol Grounding
-## HRI
-I focus on developing socially-grounded autonomous robots that perform various tasks by seamlessly interacting and navigating human-inhabited complex environments.
-These robots require advanced perception and contextual awareness to communicate effectively in human spaces.
-My work enhances their ability to respond dynamically to changing situations, facilitating natural and meaningful human-robot interactions.
-Recent projects include dialog systems that leverage spatial context and human personas for natural language synthesis.

-## SDM
-In the realm of SDM, I am captivated by the potential synergy between Reinforcement Learning (RL) and knowledge bases.
-These knowledge repositories can encompass action-oriented information, domain-specific insights contributed by humans, or even knowledge learned from LLMs.
-By integrating these resources and bridging the divide between learning approaches and knowledge representation, I aspire to augment the decision-making proficiency of robots across diverse scenarios.
+My research goal is to bridge the gap between **language/knowledge** and **physical actions/experiences** in robotic systems.
+While robots can conduct a variety of tasks by navigating and manipulating objects, the lack of a grounded understanding remains a challenge of why they act or how to convey their physical experiences to humans.

+To address this challenge, I am building a unified framework for Interactive Symbol Grounding, focusing on three interconnected directions:

+## Knowledge → Action (Grounding Downward)
+**Leveraging human knowledge and LLMs to guide robotic exploration and RL**

+Traditional RL requires extensive trial-and-error before robots can learn efficiently.
+To solve this problem, we develop methods that leverage human expertise and logical rules to guide robot learning processes.
+For example, in quadruped locomotion control, we incorporated physical laws about gait stability as logical rules, achieving safer and more efficient learning (ICAPS 2024).
+We also proposed the "Guided Dyna-Q" algorithm that uses automated planning techniques to predetermine exploration directions, reducing wasteful trials and achieving performance significantly superior to conventional methods in delivery tasks with actual Segway robots (ICAPS 2021).
+Recently, we developed the DKPROMPT method that combines large language models (LLMs) with vision models to effectively incorporate domain knowledge into prompts, improving robot planning accuracy in open-world environments.

+## Action ↔ Language (Real-time Alignment)
+**Synchronizing physical navigation with dialogue during collaboration**

+When humans and robots collaborate on tasks, conventional systems designed dialogue management and navigation control independently, resulting in unnatural interactions.
+My research developed an integrated learning framework that allows robots to simultaneously optimize "when to speak," "what to say," and "where to move" (IROS 2023).
+Specifically, RL agents handle dialogue actions and movement actions in a unified manner, enabling natural collaborative behavior while understanding human intentions.
+We implemented this approach on Segway-based robots and achieved significant improvements in both task completion rates and user satisfaction compared to conventional separated systems in office delivery tasks.

+## Physical Experience → Meaning (Grounding Upward)
+**Enabling robots to verbalize their visual and physical experiences to assist humans**

+For robots to become true human partners, they must be able to express their physical experiences as language and share them with humans.
+My most significant contribution in this area is the development of **robotic guide dogs** that assist visually impaired individuals (AAAI 2026).
+While traditional guide dogs provide only physical guidance, the robotic guide dogs I develop describe environmental information sensed by cameras and LiDAR in natural language, performing navigation through continuous dialogue with users.
+Through specific situational descriptions such as "There are stairs ahead" and "I can see a cafe entrance on the right," I realized a system that allows users to move with greater confidence.

 -------------------